harrywang/bigdata-cookbook/README.md

 If things goes well, you have a Ubuntu 14.04 running with hadoop configured.
 4. login by running `kitchen login`
     - `su hduser` enter 'test' as the password
-    - `source ~/.bashrc` to setup environment
     - `cd ~` go to home
+    - `source ~/.bashrc` to setup environment (optional, if done, you can use `start-all.sh`, `hadoop`, `hdfs` commands without specifying the full path below)
     - `/usr/local/hadoop/sbin/start-all.sh` to start hadoop use `jps` to check
     - `/usr/local/hadoop/bin/hdfs dfs -mkdir -p /data/input` create hadoop input folder `/usr/local/hadoop/bin/hdfs dfs -rm -R /data/input` to remove
     - `/usr/local/hadoop/bin/hdfs dfs -copyFromLocal imagine.txt /data/input` copy text file to input folder
-    - `/usr/local/hadoop/bin/hdfs dfs -ls /data/input` to view the folder
+    - `/usr/local/hadoop/bin/hdfs dfs -ls /data/input` to view the input folder
-    - `hadoop jar hadoop-streaming-2.6.0.jar -file /home/hduser/wc_mapper.py -mapper /home/hduser/wc_mapper.py -file /home/hduser/wc_reducer.py -reducer /home/hduser/wc_reducer.py -input /data/input/* -output /data/output` to run the word count python mapper and reducer
+    - `/usr/local/hadoop/bin/hadoop jar hadoop-streaming-2.6.0.jar -file /home/hduser/wc_mapper.py -mapper /home/hduser/wc_mapper.py -file /home/hduser/wc_reducer.py -reducer /home/hduser/wc_reducer.py -input /data/input/* -output /data/output` to run the word count python mapper and reducer
+    - `/usr/local/hadoop/bin/hdfs dfs -ls /data/output` to view the output folder
+    - `/usr/local/hadoop/bin/hdfs dfs -cat /data/output/part-00000` to view the word count result
+    - `/usr/local/hadoop/bin/hdfs dfs -rm -R /data/output` remove the output folder first if you want to re-run the program.
+    - http://localhost:50070/ you can see the WebUI, if you need to do other part-forwarding, you can edit .kitchen.yml file.
+    - to shutdown the virtual Ubuntu, run `sudo poweroff`
+5. if you want to wipe out everything and start with a clean slate (in case something messed up), you can simply run `kitchen destroy` and then `kitchen converge` - Note: everything on the old virtual Ubuntu is deleted.

 (Optional) Install Berkshelf: if you want to revise the cookbook to use external cookbooks, you need berkshelf: `gem install berkshelf`.
 If you are starting a new cookbook, you can use `berks cookbook your_cookbook_name` to initialize the folder structure (no need to do this for this cookbook - I have done it for you).
 Refer to the following tutorial is necessary: use external cookbook: http://docs.aws.amazon.com/opsworks/latest/userguide/cookbooks-101-opsworks-berkshelf.html#cookbooks-101-opsworks-berkshelf-vagrant